-Cal Poly Pomona’s Ariel Marsh has been named California Collegiate Athletic Association (CCAA) Player of the Week for Jan.
-19-15.
+Cal Poly Pomona sophomore Christian Kelley has been named California Collegiate Athletic Association (CCAA) Baseball Player of the Week for March 9-15.

 Kelley, a graduate of Don Lugo, boosted the Broncos offensively with past weekend as CPP split its four-game series with Sonoma State.

 He batted .611 on the weekend and compiled a .722 slugging percentage after hitting 11-for-18 with two doubles.
 He also totaled six runs, three RBI, and a walk in his 19 total plate appearances.